green pawprints

-Dog Nosebleeding
+Dog Nosebleeding Causes and Treatment

-If your dog suddenly has nosebleeding, it can be rather frightening.
-However anxious you may be, though, try to stay calm - remember, dogs can pick up on people's feelings and emotions.
 If you are panicky, your dog will be anxious and stressed as well.
 Stress can cause blood pressure to rise, resulting in more bleeding.
 So stay calm and try to calm down your dog as well.

-Causes of Dog Nosebleeding
+Causes of Nosebleeding in Dogs

 Foreign Objects